chalmers-revere/opendlv-tutorial-kiwi/README.md

 Note that the default version is for Intel GPUs and VirtualBox.
 If you want to run the simulation using an Nvidia GPU, change `chalmersrevere/opendlv-sim-camera-mesa:v0.0.1` into `chalmersrevere/opendlv-sim-camera-nvidia:v0.0.1` in the .yml file.

 Note also that if using a VirtualBox for this tutorial, the graphics rendering will be done using a software renderer resulting in slow rendering.
 If given the message `[cluon::OD4Session]: time-triggered delegate violated allocated time slice.`, then the simulation cannot keep up.
-To solve this, modify the .yml file and change the `--timemod` arguments for the three simulated components from `1.0` to `0.2`.
+To solve this, modify the .yml file and change the `--timemod` arguments for the three simulated components from `1.0` to `0.2`. *NOTE:* It needs to be changed for all *three* simulation services.

 A rendering of the simulated camera from the virtual Kiwi car will be show on screen, and the web viewer will give the following message in your terminal: `[opendlv-vehicle-view] Web server listening on port: 8081, joining live OD4Session 111, using OD4Session 253 for playback.`